-Students learn to provide individualized comprehensive assessment, diagnosis, and nursing interventions to hemodialysis consumers using the nursing process.
-To evaluates risks and potential risks of kidney disease in individuals, families, and the community.
+- Using the nursing process, students learn to provide individualized comprehensive assessment, diagnosis, and nursing interventions to hemodialysis consumers.
+In addition, it evaluates risks and potential risks of kidney disease in individuals, families, and the community.

 - Encouraging excellent assessment and technical skills, therapeutic communication, collaborative skills, documentation skills, good attention to detail, and leadership qualities.

 - Prerequisites: HN101, HN102, HN103

 - Current dialysis nurses may not use this course for continuing education hours; It is part of a comprehensive hemodialysis nurse course.